-BEST OF THE NORTHWEST AWARD
+BEST OF THE NORTHWEST AWARDS

 RULES

 Here are the guidelines for both Digital and Print entries.
 For information on how your images will be judged, see the Judging Guidelines page.
-Note: You must be registered for the conference (either live or on Zoom) in order to enter images in the competitions.
+Note: You must be registered for the conference (either live or on Zoom) in order to enter digital images in the competitions.

 GUIDELINES FOR DIGITAL IMAGES

-Deadline for Images:
+Deadline for Digital Images:

-Midnight – Saturday, March 22, 2025
+Midnight – Saturday, October 25, 2025

 Receipt: Once your images are received, a confirmation of receipt will be sent.
 If you do not receive a confirmation email by the deadline for submissions, please contact us at .